pippyn/icloud3/iCloud3 Readme.md

 iCloud3 polls the device on a varying schedule based on:
 .
 Is the device in a zone
 .
 The distance from home.
-Two methods are used to determine the distance between your current location and 'home'– (1) a calculation giving the 'line-of-sight' distance based on the GPS coordinates of both locations and (2) from Waze, the map/driving/direction service, to get the Route
+Two methods are used to determine the distance between your current location and 'home'– (1) a calculation giving the 'line-of-sight' distance based on the GPS coordinates of both locations and (2) from Waze, the map/driving/direction service, to get the driving distance based on the most direct route.
+.